holochain-community-resources/identity-demo/README.md

 # identity-demo

-Aggregation of the DeepKey and IdentityManager hApps to demo
+Aggregation of the IdentityManager, Peer-Chat and DeepKey hApps to demo during the Barcelona meetup.

 ## Overview

-This is a demo for the hApps DeepKey and IdentityManager (aka Personas), which are being developed by Holo.
+This is a demo for the hApps IdentityManager (aka Personas), Peer-Chat and DeepKey, which are being developed by Holo.
 These are their repositories:

 - [IdentityManager](https://github.com/holochain/identity-manager)
 - [Peer-Chat](https://github.com/holochain/peer-chat)